Last Updated on 25th October 2020

 Secured missed payments would include things such as mortgages and secured loans.
 This is when the debt is secured against something, such as a property or an asset.
 For instance, when you take a mortgage out, the lender secures this debt against your property.
 In the case payments aren’t met, lenders are able to take the house back as collateral.

 If you have missed payments that fit into the unsecured category, lenders tend to be less lenient.
-This is especially the case when missed payments are more recent or if you have a multiple number of them.
-Although lenders may still lend, you’ll probably require a higher deposit than normal in order to secure a mortgage after late payments.
+This is especially the case when missed payments are more recent and very frequent.
+Although lenders may still lend, you’ll perhaps require a higher deposit than usual in order to secure a mortgage after late payments.

 How recent were your missed payments?